HOW WE GROW IN PERMACULTURE / AGROECOLOGY

 We produce hundreds of varieties of fruits, vegetables and flowers on about 2.5 hectares outdoors and in an old greenhouse.

-We are also working to increase the biodiversity of our spaces to promote pollination and natural balances of nature.
+We are also working to increase the biodiversity of our spaces to promote pollination and the natural balances of nature.

 Resilient agriculture begins with healthy, fertile soil.